ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 Let's evaluate their performance on the test set:

+{% include table-caption.html caption="Performance comparison for the word vector and transformer-based pipelines.
+Evaluated on the test set." %}

 | Pipeline                 | Precision       | Recall          | F1-score        |
 |--------------------------|-----------------|-----------------|-----------------|
 | tl_tlunified_lg          | 0.85±0.01 | 0.86±0.02 | 0.86±0.02 |
 | tl_tlunified_trf (base)  | 0.87±0.02 | 0.87±0.01 | 0.87±0.01 |
 | tl_tlunified_trf (large) | 0.89±0.01 | 0.89±0.00 | 0.90±0.02 |

-**Table 9:**  Performance comparison for the word vector and transformer-based pipelines.
-Evaluated on the test set.
-{:style="text-align: center;"}

 We can see a performance difference between the transformer and word vector pipelines (around 4pp).
 Let's see the per-entity results:

+{% include table-caption.html caption="F1-score comparison for the word vector and transformer-based pipelines (per-entity).
+Evaluated on the test set." %}

 | Pipeline                 | PER             | ORG             | LOC             |
 |--------------------------|-----------------|-----------------|-----------------|